Tuesday, 2 December 2025

 Cutting edge, hey?

 Asian girls traditionally like Asian boys, so I am told, and white girls traditionally like white boys.
 Not amongst my friends.
 White girls are liking Asian boys more and more and Asian girls are liking white boys just the same way.
 A black guy likes an Irish girl, and she loves him back the same way.
+I like my girlfriends the same as I like my cars.

 Their children are usually beautiful, the best of both races involved.
 It’s practical, you know, mix the genes, make the race stronger, it’s true.
+For the racists amongst us.
+Not that me and my mates are adding to ‘it all’ in that way.
+We’ve only managed one by mistake, as it turns out.

 It is a modern world, it is a new time with choices expanding exponentially, it would seem.
 Why deny yourself.
 Why?
 Thank the universe, we all collectively sigh in relief.
 Barriers are being broken down.
 Love is expanding.
 Suddenly, the world is a bigger place.
 Brighter too for everyone.
 And better, you know